 The Internal Revenue Service ("IRS") recently issued Notice 2006-79 announcing that the new regulatory requirements for nonqualified deferred compensation plans under section 409A will not, in general, be effective until January 1, 2008.
 Under the 2005 proposed regulations, plans and arrangements were required to be in written compliance with the new rules by January 1, 2007.
 Given the delay in issuing the final regulations (which are expected within the next 60 days or so), the IRS has decided to postpone the regulations' effective date for a year and extend most of the transition rules through 2007.
 Taxpayers may continue to use the "reasonable, good-faith compliance" standard for operating plans through the end of 2007.
-For an explanation of the application of the new rules to various types of executive compensation arrangements, please click here.

 - Changes in Payment Elections or Conditions.
 A plan may provide (or be amended to provide) for new payment elections anytime on or before December 31, 2007, both with respect to the time and form of payment.
 An amendment of this type will not be treated as a change in the time or form of payment or an acceleration that would violate section 409A so long as the plan is amended and the elections are made before the end of 2007.
 A similar rule exists for calendar year 2006.
 Under the 2006 rule, the election or amendment may only apply to amounts that would not otherwise be payable in 2006 and may not cause an amount to be paid in 2006 that would otherwise be payable in a later year.
 This same condition applies for the 2007 transition.
 The Notice further clarifies that this transition rule is available even if it was previously used to change an election.